Roberto Soldić: KSW

 In December 2017, two months after his win in the match against Lewis Long, Roberto Soldić stepped into the cage for the fifth time in one year in Polish MMA promotion Konfrontacja Sztuk Walki (KSW).
 By stepping up on ten days’ notice and accepting a welterweight title bout, Soldić decided to take the biggest test in his professional career.
 His opponent was experienced champion Borys Mankowski.
 Mankowski's original opponent Dricus du Plessis was forced to withdraw from the match quoting an injury.
 Soldić defeated Manakowski in the KSW 41 main event.
 After three rounds, Mankowski and his team decided to give up due to sustained damage.
 This performance brought Soldić media attention in Poland and across Europe.
 With this win, Soldić won his fifth belt.
 Besides his original team in the corner, Sodić was also advised by Hector Lombard.
 Soldić then called out du Plessis.

 Soldić faced Dricus du Plessis in his first defence of the KSW Welterweight Championship at KSW 43: Soldić vs. Du Plessis on 14 April.
 Du Plessis dethroned Soldic via TKO, after dropping him with a left hook.
 The two would later rematch at KSW 45: De Fries vs. Bedorf, with Soldić defeating du Plessis via third-round knockout.

 Soldić moved up to middleweight to face former KSW Middleweight champ, Michał Materla, on 14 November 2020 at KSW 56: Poland vs. Croatia.
 Roberto won the fight via first-round TKO.

 Soldić defended the KSW Welterweight Championship against challenger Patrik Kincl on 4 September 2021 at KSW 63: Crime of The Century.
 He won the bout via technical knock out in the third round.

 Soldić fought for the KSW Middleweight Championship against champion Mamed Khalidov on 18 December 2021, at KSW 65: Khalidov vs. Soldić.
 He won the bout and the title via knockout after landing a left hook in the second round.

 ONE Championship

 On 1 August 2022, Soldić announced that he signed with ONE Championship.

 Soldić made his promotional debut against Murad Ramazanov on 3 December 2022, at ONE on Prime Video 5.
 During the middle of round one, Ramazanov accidentally connected with a knee to the groin of Soldić, who could not continue.
 The fight was declared a no contest.

 Soldić faced Zebaztian Kadestam on 5 May 2023, at ONE Fight Night 10.
 Soldić was hit with a counter elbow before losing the fight via TKO in the second round.

 Soldić faced Saygid Guseyn Arslanaliev on 20 February 2025, at ONE 171.
 He won the fight via knockout in round one and this win earned the $50,000 Performance of the Night bonus.

+On 7 August 2026, Soldić announced that he was officially a free agent after his contract expired with ONE.

+Ultimate Fighting Championship

+On 4 September 2026, it was reported that Soldić signed with the Ultimate Fighting Championship.
+He is scheduled to face Khaos Williams on October 3, 2026 at UFC 332.